nicolo-tellini/T2TyDNA/README.md

     </p>
 </details>

-[TiGmint](https://github.com/bcgsc/tigmint) can support manual postprocessing.
+[TiGmint](https://github.com/bcgsc/tigmint) can support manual postprocessing, but it is not implemented in the pipeline as its use is case-specific.

 ---